KadeLehman/inputvalidator/README.md

 - Accepts alphabetic chars (diacritics allowed), up to two "inner" spaces, up to two commas, up to three apostrophes, and up to three hyphens.
 		In a copy, remove acceptable characters.
 Reject if a limit is broken.
 - Other symbols, ASCII, or unicode characters are not allowed.
 		If any other chars left, reject and print error.
-"The only characters allowed are letters, spaces, commas, apostrophes, and hyphens.
+"The only characters allowed for a name are letters, spaces, commas, apostrophes, and hyphens.
 Please try again."
 - Name must not start with a non-alphabetic character (so no space or other char).
 However, trailing spaces are allowed, not counted, and will be truncated.
 		Reject if first sentence.
 Truncate spaces if any.